 Providing Care in Research Through Personalized Reports

 “We really only spend a few hours every year in a clinic, being educated on our condition, getting care.
-But we spend 365 days a year in our bodies, experiencing symptoms as we go about our lives.
-Having meaningful, real-time information on our health and lifestyle indicators, tailored to our needs and those of our carers, would be a really important step moving forward, speaking both as a person living with Parkinson’s disease, and an advocate.
-That’s why I’m excited to be supporting this important research”, says Larry Linton, a retired lawyer, and ONDRI Patient & Community Advisory Committee member.
+But we spend 365 days a year in our bodies, experiencing symptoms as we go about our lives”, says Larry Linton, an employment lawyer and ONDRI Patient & Community Advisory Committee member.

 Research in care: discoveries through Aim 2

 ONDRI is using remote patient monitoring technologies

 ONDRI, through Aim 2, is studying people with neurodegenerative disease, dementia and stroke, in their home and community settings, using remote patient monitoring technologies to capture data on a day-to-day basis.
 This focus on data monitoring and reporting has centred on four main aspects:

 - Capturing the right data, using tools that can be worn and tolerated by people living with the conditions studied